TalesM/orcamento/README.md

 	easy to port to Linux or Mac now.
 - For developers thinking about working on contributing, I am using [c++11][] features and even some [c++14][] that [gcc 4.9.2][gcc492] supports, so the code is actual and should not be difficult pick up.
-Some messy code was made to enable the quick release of v0.1, but I intend to clean it until v0.2.

 Limitations
 -----------